holachek/6111-heartaware/README.md

 1. Plug in the microSD card to the Nexys 4

 2. Open the project file under `vivado/` and program the device with the generated bitstream.
-Ensure you have Vivado 2015.2.1 or newer installed.
+Ensure you have [Vivado 2015.2.1](http://www.xilinx.com/products/design-tools/vivado.html) or newer installed.

 3. It works!
 Ensure you have switch 15 and 14 set to zero to boot into run mode.

 ## User Interface

 In run mode:

+SW[9] will turn on/off the heart rate beeping sound.
+SW[10] will turn on/off the match filter display.

 Press the center button to play the current user heart rate.